egonozer/TIS_tools/README.md

 **Required arguments:**
 `-r` File of demultiplexed read files corresponding to seprate pools, conditions, and/or replicates.
 Read files must be in fastq format and can be gzipped.

 OPTIONAL: Mark input pool(s) with 'i' in a third column.
 Otherwise will guess input are files that have 'input' (case insensitive) at the beginning of the pool_ID name.
-This will only be used for insertion site calculations and won't affect read count output files.
+This designation be used for insertion site calculations.
+If the `-i` option is given, then output read count files will be filtered based on the marked pools (see below).

 File should have the following format and be tab delimited with one pool / read file per line: